Research Supervision

 Community relationships: demonstrated, ethical ties with communities (especially for community-engaged projects).

-Maturity & purpose: I take into consideration an applicant’s lived experience and values, particularly those who have a vision or purpose for their research to be of service..
+Maturity & purpose: I consider an applicant’s lived experience and values, particularly those who have a clear vision or purpose for their research to serve a greater good.

 Discipline fit: I generally do not supervise research outside of the scope of Indigenous Community Planning.

 Authenticity: I will not consider generic applications.
-Please do not use chatbots to draft your email or statement.
+Please refrain from using chatbots to draft your email or statement.
 I want to hear your voice.

 How to Reach Out